cortexlib/box/README.md

 ## Welcome

-The Cortex Library is a personal collection of types, functions and other general purpose C++ utilities, mostly aimed at developing with C++20.
+A library full of random types, classes, functions and other general purpose utilities for C++.

 Cortex Library is available from the [Trove](https://tropepi.dev) CRS repository.
 Head to the [Install](#install) section to get up and running.